luiselmuller/mobileweb-chat/README.md

 - Clients can send and receive messages to and from other clients connected to the server.
 - The application uses multithreading to allow clients to send and receive messages simultaneously.
 - The client can specify a username that is used to identify them in the chat.
+- Clients can list the users currently in the chatroom.

 ## Requirements